5 Key Differences between the Stochastic RSI and Stochastic

 The Stochastics oscillator or Stochs for short is a typical range bound oscillator measuring price momentum.
 As with other oscillators, the Stochastics displays the location of the closing price relative to the high and low range over a specific period of time.

-The Stochastics oscillator’s main purpose is to look for overbought and oversold levels which signifies rising and falling momentum.
+The Stochastics oscillator’s main purpose is to look for overbought and oversold levels which signify rising and falling momentum.
 You can use both indicators to identify trending and range bound markets.

 History of Stochastics Oscillator